paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

 [TODO: strip leading whitespace]

 # National Federation of Independent Business v.
+Sebelius

-Sebelius, 567 U.S. 519 (2012)
+567 U.S. 519 (2012)

        ROBERTS, C. J., announced the judgment of the Court and delivered